Gumboots a factor in drowning after boat capsize - Coroner

 "In many circumstances, particularly where the water is over the person's head and water conditions might be challenging such as due to the current or swell, I consider it possible that it would be difficult to remove gumboots in the water."

-She recommend that gumboots not be worn on boats of less than 6m.
+She recommend gumboots not be worn on boats of less than 6m.